cakephp/docs/en/orm/saving-data.rst

 setting the default columns that can be safely set from a request using the :ref:`entities-mass-assignment` feature in the entities.

-The second way is by using the ``fieldList`` option when creating or merging data into an entity::
+The second way is by using the ``fields`` option when creating or merging data into an entity::

     // Contains ['user_id' => 100, 'title' => 'Hacked!'];